ukitazume/sysdigcloud-kubernetes/README.md

 Once done, create a Kubernetes secret:

 ```
-kubectl create secret tls sysdigcloud-ssl-secret --cert=server.crt --key=server.key --namespace=sysdigcloud
+kubectl -n sysdigcloud create secret tls sysdigcloud-ssl-secret --cert=server.crt --key=server.key
 ```

 ##### Optional: Custom SSL certificates

 If you want to use services that implement SSL self-signed certificates you can import those certificates and their chains, storing them in PEM format and injecting them as a generic kubernets secret.
 For each certificate you want to import create a file, for example: certs1.crt, cert2.crt, ... and then the kubernetes secret using the following command line:

 ```
-kubectl create secret generic sysdigcloud-java-certs --from-file=certs1.crt --from-file=certs2.crt --namespace=sysdigcloud
+kubectl -n sysdigcloud create secret generic sysdigcloud-java-certs --from-file=certs1.crt --from-file=certs2.crt
 ```

 ### Step 4: Install Components